Hexon protein

 In molecular biology, the hexon protein is a major coat protein found in adenoviruses.
 Hexon coat proteins are synthesised during late infection and form homo-trimers.
 The 240 copies of the hexon trimer that are produced are organised so that 12 lie on each of the 20 facets.
 The central 9 hexons in a facet are cemented together by 12 copies of polypeptide IX.
-The penton complex, formed by the peripentonal hexons and penton base (holding in place a fibre), lie at each of the 12 vertices.
+The penton complex, formed by the peripentonal hexons and penton base (holding in place a fibre), lies at each of the 12 vertices.
 The hexon coat protein is a duplication consisting of two domains with a similar fold packed together like the nucleoplasmin subunits.
 Within a hexon trimer, the domains are arranged around a pseudo 6-fold axis.
 The domains have a beta-sandwich structure consisting of 8 strands in two sheets with a jelly-roll topology; each domain is heavily decorated with many insertions.
 Some hexon proteins contain a distinct C-terminal domain.

 Hexon directly recruits the cellular motor protein dynein in a pH-dependent manner.
 The dynein-regulatory protein, dynactin, was found to play a clear role in regulating the dynein-adenovirus complex transport to the nucleus.